 HOW DO AGE DISCRIMINATION CLAIMS WORK IN NYC? | Lawyers for Age Discrimination in New York City

 Under NYC administrative law § 8 – 07 (1) an employee must show the employer discriminated against an employee based on their age.
-Cases can be convoluted, here is an example of a real case to demonstrate how discrimination claims worn in NYC.
+Cases can be convoluted, here is an example of a real case to demonstrate how discrimination claims work in NYC.

 In the case of Commission on Human Rights ex.
 Rel.
 Beverly Campbell v.
 Personal Employment Services.
 Here, the Beverly alleged that Personal Employment Services refused to hire her because she was over fifty (50), violating § 8 – 07 (1).
-The court looked at documentary evidence presented by the employee in the form of testimony describing a receptionist of Personal Employment Services stated it was against their company policy to hire someone over the age of fifty.
-The court took this, together with all other evidence gathered, and ordered Personal Employment Services to pay Beverly $1,000 in compensation for missed pay, and further ordered Personal Employment Services to pay a $5000 fine.
+The court looked at the documentary evidence presented by the employee in the form of testimony describing a receptionist of Personal Employment Services stated it was against their company policy to hire someone over the age of fifty.
+The court took this, together with all other evidence gathered, and ordered Personal Employment Services to pay Beverly $1,000 in compensation for missed payments, and further ordered Personal Employment Services to pay a $5000 fine.

 WHAT ARE NEW YORK STATE’S AGE DISCRIMINATION LAWS? | New York State Age Discrimination Attorneys

 Under New York State laws, age discrimination is the act of treating an individual differently based on their age.
 New York laws are similar to Federal laws in many ways.
-In New York it is unlawful for an employer or licensing agency to refuse to hire, employ, license, bar or discriminate against an individual in terms of promotion, compensation or in terms, conditions or privileges of employment because of an individual’s age.
-A difference between New York State and Federal law is New York applies to individuals as young as eighteen.
+In New York, it is unlawful for an employer or licensing agency to refuse to hire, employ, license, bar or discriminate against an individual in terms of promotion, compensation or in terms, conditions or privileges of employment because of an individual’s age.
+A difference between New York State and Federal law in New York applies to individuals as young as eighteen.